ChrisBail/PSPicker/docs/index.md

 Christian Baillard
 baillard@geologie.ens.fr or baillard@uw.edu

-The purpose of this cookbook is to describe the workflow for automatic picking refinement using the Matlab based script PSPicker.
+The purpose of this cookbook is to describe the workflow for automatic picking refinement using the Matlab based library **PSPicker**.

 # Goal